Wedding industry software development

-Generic software does not fit the wedding industry.
+Generic software doesn't fit the wedding industry.
 Vendor availability is complex.
 Pricing is package-based, not unit-based.
 Couples need to manage dozens of vendors across a single event.
 Professionals need lead tracking, contract management, and payment collection in one place.

 We build software for wedding vendors, marketplace operators, and planning platforms.
-We are actively building a wedding vendor marketplace -- so we understand the operational detail of this space from the inside, not from a brief.
+We're actively building a wedding vendor marketplace, so we understand the operational detail of this space from the inside, not from a brief.

 • Wedding vendor marketplace with profiles, availability, and booking